-I have had an intensely personal interest in the topic of cardiac misdiagnosis ever since the spring day in 2008 when my textbook heart attack symptoms (central chest pain, nausea, sweating and pain down my left arm) were misdiagnosed as acid reflux.
+I have had an intensely personal interest in the topic of cardiac misdiagnosis ever since the spring day in 2008 when my textbook heart attack symptoms (central chest pain, nausea, profuse sweating and pain down my left arm) were misdiagnosed as acid reflux.

 Yet the Emergency physician who confidently pronounced “YOU are in the right demographic for acid reflux!” was so convincing (not to mention those impressive letters M.D. after his name) that I apologized profusely before he sent me home, terribly embarrassed about having wasted his very valuable time.
 And when my symptoms returned (of course they did!), there was no way I was going to embarrass myself further by going back to that Emergency department.
 My denial was so intense that it took two weeks for that ultimate return.
 By then my symptoms had become unbearable, and even I knew that being unable to walk more than five steps was not a sign of indigestion. . .

-But this time, a different Emergency physician on duty called in a cardiologist (which hadn’t been done two weeks earlier) and I heard the unforgettable words: “You have significant heart disease” for the first time.
+But this time, a different Emergency physician called in a cardiologist (which hadn’t been done two weeks earlier) and I heard the unforgettable words: “You have significant heart disease” for the first time.